1. Home

 Great Lakes Central Railroad: Preserving Service In Michigan

-The Great Lakes Central Railroad (GLC) is a prominent regional freight railroad that operates in the heart of Michigan.
+The Great Lakes Central Railroad (GLC) is a prominent regional carrier that operates more 400 miles of track through the heart of Michigan.

-Stemming from a rich history of rail transport in the United States, this railroad serves as a vital artery for the economy and communities it traverses.
+Stemming from a rich history of rail transport in the United States, the GLC serves as a vital artery for the economy and communities it traverses, especially considering these lines likely would have otherwise been abandoned during the 1970s.

-Established in 2006, the GLC was born out of the remnants of the Tuscola and Saginaw Bay Railway, inheriting both its routes and its mission to maintain essential rail service in the region.
+Established in 2006 from what was formerly the Tuscola and Saginaw Bay Railway, the GLC inherited both its routes and mission to maintain essential rail service in the region.

 716231274287358926276982398467.jpgGreat Lakes Central GP38-2s #396 and #395 have the 'Cadillac South Turn' rolling through Marion, Michigan on August 18, 2023.
 Doug Kroll photo.